-Discovering how to write well is a matter of learning, checking, editing, and proofreading.
+Discovering how to polish your writing is a matter of learning, checking, editing, and proofreading.

 When you start writing your first draft, concentrate purely on getting all your ideas down.
 You shouldn’t worry at all about spelling and grammar checking at this stage.